 14. Drive San Bernadino Pass, one of Switzerland’s great passes, is known for its stunning views.
 The twisting roads, though, may require a bit of fortitude.

 15. Looking for the thrill?
-Go Bungee jumping on the Verzasco Dam.
-Made famous by being featured in the opening scene of James Bond’s Golden Eye.
+Go Bungee is jumping on the Verzasco Dam.
+It was made famous by being featured in the opening scene of James Bond’s Golden Eye.

 Interesting Facts About Bellinzona

 Bellinzona is a largely Italian-speaking region despite being in Switzerland.
-This is because Italian is the official language.
-However, some people speak French and German too.
+Italian is the official language, but some people also speak French and German.

-Due to its location in the southern region of Switzerland, it experiences a warm climate.
-It experiences warm, dry summers.
-The temperature can increase to 80 degrees throughout the summer.
+Due to its location in the southern region of Switzerland, it has a warm climate.
+Its summers are warm and dry, and the temperature can increase to 80 degrees.

 Roughly 20,000 people live there, the second-largest city in Ticino.